genometube/snHiChew/README.md

 ### 06.Higashi
 Codes for higashi analysis can be found under [06.Higashi](https://github.com/genometube/snHiChew/tree/main/06.Higashi).
 Dimensionality reduction were performed by [Higashi](https://github.com/ma-compbio/Higashi) with standard settings.

 To annotation the HEK293T cell phase in snHiChew, the HEK293T 2-phase Repli-seq dataset (4DNESSV33VOL, 4DNESH4XLJCW) was obtained from the 4D Nucleome Data Portal.
-The early/late repli-score ratio for each valid cell was labeled following the repli-seq methods described in the Nature Protocols (PMID: 29599440) and Nagano 2017 et al (PMID: 28682332).
+The early/late repli-score ratio for each valid cell was labeled following the repli-seq methods described in the Nature Protocols (PMID: 29599440) and Nagano et al. 2017 (PMID: 28682332).

 ## Demo